ovaixe/task-manager/README.md

    where `p` is the priority ( priority will be a number) and `task` is the task description.

-   > Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
+   > Priority denotes how important a task is, if it is a high priority task, it will be completed earlier.
 Priority is denoted using an integer, the lower the number, the higher the priority.

    Here is an example file that has 2 items.